niedev/RTranslator/README.md

 - for some languages the TTS does not work, reinstall the text-to-speech engine to resolve
 - on some devices there are device search problems
-- sometimes at the first start the app notify that bluetooth le is not supported, if your device supports bluetooth le the following starts the message should no longer appear
+- sometimes at the first start the app notify that Bluetooth LE is not supported, if your device supports Bluetooth LE the following starts the message should no longer appear